 Avocado Salad:

-- 10 cherry tomatoes chopped fairly small
+- 10 cherry tomatoes finely diced

 - 1 spring onion finely sliced